 It’s almost a year and a half since I wrote my first post on this series – Sojourn of a Nigerian Architect in Canada.
 This is the 6th post in the series and I will be sharing valuable experiences with foreign-trained architects aspiring to come to Canada or those already here trying to navigate their way towards licensure.
-I am always excited to read and respond to comments on every posts on this blog.
+I am always excited to read and respond to comments on every post on this blog.

 In my last post –Sojourn of a Nigerian Architect in Canada #5, I spoke about my registration as an intern architect with the Alberta Association of Architects (AAA) and my full membership of the Royal Architectural Institute of Canada (RAIC) which was made possible by simply getting certified by the Canadian Architectural Certification Board (CACB).
 Today, this post will discuss my new experiences since the last post.

 In July, I took and passed the LEED Green Associate test.
 The LEED Green Associate credential designates individuals who have a documented, up-to-date understanding of the most current green building principles and practices.
 With a growing demand for energy-efficient buildings in Canada, architectural firms now prioritize LEED-credentialed individuals over non-credentials ones.
 The LEED Green Associate test can be taken anywhere in the world where there is a Prometric test centre and it cost US$ 250.

 In addition to LEED Green associate, there is the advanced certification called LEED (AP) Accredited Professional.
 The LEED AP credential signifies an advanced depth of knowledge in green building practices; it also reflects the ability to specialize in a particular LEED Rating System.